tedwards2412/exclusion-limits/README.md

 - Detailed steps on how to use the maximum likelihood ratio when Wilks theorem applies
 - Few Examples.
 Maybe outside of Physics?

+#### Common Pitfalls

+- Present a list of times this might not work

+#### Round up

+- Bullet point list of steps to check your upper limit is correct
+- Any other remarks

+## Outline — article 2

 #### What to do if Wilks theorem does not apply

 - Use Monte Carlos - brief explanation of a MC but mainly links
 - Show examples

-#### Caveats?
-Maybe not necessary

-- Present a list of times this might not work

-#### Conclude

-- Bullet point list of steps to check your upper limit is correct
-- Any other remarks